asiapay-lib/ios-paysdk-demo/README.md

 * Download the latest sdk from https://github.com/asiapay-lib/paysdk-ios-lib

-* Add `AP_PaySDK.framework` file into your project by adding the dependencies in Build Phases / Link Binary With Libraries and also add `Material.framework` file into your project by adding the dependencies in Build Phases / Link Binary With Libraries or add using  cocoapods as
+* Add `AP_PaySDK.framework` file into your project by adding the dependencies in Build Phases / Link Binary With Libraries and also add `Alamofire.framework` file into your project by adding the dependencies in Build Phases / Link Binary With Libraries or add using  cocoapods as

   ```
-    pod 'Material'
+    pod 'Alamofire'

   ```

 * Or use CocoaPods.
 CocoaPods is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit https://guides.cocoapods.org/using/using-cocoapods.html for more detail.
 To integrate PaySDK into your Xcode project using CocoaPods, specify it in your Podfile:

   ```
-    pod 'AP_PaySDK', '2.6.04'
+    pod 'AP_PaySDK', '2.6.12'

   ```